Skip to content

 Open-source and self-hostable.
 You can run Penpot on your own server, which means your design files never leave your infrastructure.
 For agencies working with clients in healthcare, government, or finance, this is a compliance advantage that Figma and Sketch can't match.

 CSS-native design model.
-Penpot's layout engine uses actual CSS concepts, flex layout, grid, absolute positioning.
+Penpot's layout engine uses actual CSS concepts: flex layout, grid, absolute positioning.
 Designers who understand CSS layout patterns will find Penpot's model immediately familiar.
-The gap between "how it looks in the design tool" and "how it works in code" is smaller than in Figma or Sketch.
+The gap between "how it looks in the design tool" and "how it works in code" is smaller here than in Figma or Sketch.
+Wireframing in Penpot also benefits from this: low-fidelity frames and component library frames share the same CSS-based constraints, so nothing breaks when you move from wireframe to final design.

 Penpot supports multiplayer editing, similar to Figma.
 Multiple editors can work on the same file simultaneously.
 The implementation is less mature than Figma's (occasional sync hiccups with 4+ editors), but it works for typical team sizes.